maximgorbachiov/oracledev/README.md

 6. var -> www -> tarotapp (application folder)
 7. sudo setsebool -P httpd_can_network_connect 1 // this command MUST BE run to show linux that nginx could use port 5000
 8. After github action setup your user for github action should be in the same group as nginx user on linux vm.
 See utils/1.txt
+9. To setup SSL it will be better to ask ChatGPT and Claude

 Potential issues:
 1. Errors during downloading metadata for repository 'ol9_ksplice':